larsschenk/ActiveBarcodeCLI/README.md

 ActiveBarcodeCLI is published on github WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-ActiveBarcode &copy; by the ActiveBarcode developers, [www.activebarcode.com](www.activebarcode.com).
+ActiveBarcode and the REST API &copy; by the ActiveBarcode developers, [www.activebarcode.com](www.activebarcode.com).